nixworks/public/news/2009/10/23/README.md

 ##### Swiss Government
 ### [ The Swiss Government says that the United States has formally requested the extradition of film director Roman Polanski for having unlawful sex with an underage girl in 1977. ](/news/2009/10/23/the-swiss-government-says-that-the-united-states-has-formally-requested-the-extradition-of-film-director-roman-polanski-for-having-unlawful.md)
-_Context: extradition, 1977, Swiss Government, United States, sex, Roman Polanski_
+_Context: American, 1977, Roman Polanski, extradition, Swiss Government, sex_

 ##### Peshawar
 ### [ A huge explosion rips through an upmarket area of Peshawar in Pakistan. ](/news/2009/10/23/a-huge-explosion-rips-through-an-upmarket-area-of-peshawar-in-pakistan.md)